MaulikDave9/MaulikDave9/README.md

 Hi, This is Maulik, I am aspiring AI Engineer/Software Developer.

-Currently, I am focusing on building skills as ML/AI Engineer in Google Cloud Platform (GCP) technology stack and PyTorch framework For Deep Learning.
-Also, working on projects around Gen AI - Large Language Models (LLMs) and RAG systems.
+I am currently focused on building expertise as an ML/AI Engineer, specializing in the Google Cloud Platform (GCP) technology stack and the PyTorch framework for deep learning.
+I’m also working on projects related to Generative AI, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.

 I am passionate about Computer Vision and Deep Learning.
 Recently I implemented Multi-class Image Classification on the Kaggle Fruits-360 Dataset: https://github.com/MaulikDave9/Projects/tree/main/Fruits-360